mircealungu/mircea/projects/aiki.md

 # Aiki

-**Aiki-do** is a martial art principle that allows a practitioner to redirect an opponent's power against themselves.
+**Aiki** is a martial arts principle that allows a practitioner to redirect an opponent's power against themselves.

 Aiki is also a browser extension that considers social media and the habits we form when we visit these websites too often to be the oponent.